rackerlabs/support-how-to/content/cloud-servers/how-to-serve-multiple-domains-using-virtual-hosts.md

 		  DocumentRoot /var/www/vhosts/vh2
 		</VirtualHost>

-  Note how the <VirtualHost> directive has no IP address or port specified.
-That's the cause of our error.
+Note that the second `VirtualHost` directive has no IP address or port specified, which is the cause of the error.

-  Below is a corrected version of the above example.
-Notice the addition of "\*:80" to the virtual host's <VirtualHost> directive.
-As always, the \* is a wildcard specifying all IP addresses.
+Following is a corrected version of the preceding example, with the addition of `\*:80` to the virtual host's directive.
+As always, the `\*` is a wildcard specifying all IP addresses.

     NameVirtualHost \*:80

 		<VirtualHost \*:80>
 		  ServerName vh1.example.com